 He goes on to say “wealth management is about building a trusting relationship for many years with perhaps a family, a business, or with trustees.
 This bond enables the relationship to navigate the tough times as well as the good and regular, open communication is at the heart of this.”
 Alarmingly, recent research from Boring Money, suggests that 26% of clients have had no contact with their IFA during the Covid-19 pandemic!

-Other reasons often muted for seeking a change are mis-managed expectations, not feeling valued, lack of attention and insight into client’s unique circumstances, and perhaps more commonly a change in circumstances, such as a bereavement or divorce.
+Other reasons often muted for seeking a change are mismanaged expectations, not feeling valued, lack of attention and insight into the client’s unique circumstances, and perhaps more commonly a change in circumstances, such as a bereavement or divorce.
 Of note, according to Spectrum Group, 70% of women change their wealth manager within one year of divorce or being widowed.

-Given that one third of clients plan to change wealth manager, what are the reasons stopping them?
+Given that one-third of clients plan to change their wealth manager, what are the reasons stopping them?
 Neil Jones, Investment Manager at Manorbridge Investment Management, suggests “It’s really often down to inertia and having the time to think about it properly, as it is one of those jobs which can always be looked at ‘tomorrow’.
-However, lockdown has provided the time, and the opportunity for people to reflect on their current arrangements and to take ownership of their decisions, whether it is out with the old, in with the new, or not.”
+However, the lockdown has provided the time, and the opportunity for people to reflect on their current arrangements and to take ownership of their decisions, whether it is out with the old, in with the new, or not.”

-Nick Percy Davis, Investment Director at Charles Stanley highlights “more than you would expect say the awkwardness of ending their existing relationship.
+Nick Percy Davis, Investment Director at Charles Stanley highlights “more than you would expect to say the awkwardness of ending their existing relationship.
 This is understandable given that some relationships are longstanding, but it is important that you are getting the best service and achieving your required investment outcomes”.

 Other reasons for not changing exist due to the quantum of perceived paperwork, administration, and associated costs, especially exit fees!
 Paul Derrien, Investment Director at Canaccord Genuity comments that “paperwork in getting a new account set up can be lengthy these days however you should be guided through this by the new wealth manager, so this is fairly straightforward”.